All about KiwiSaver – and who it’s for

 You can find more information about the Aon KiwiSaver Scheme in our product disclosure statement.

 When you join a KiwiSaver scheme, as an employee you can elect to contribute 3%, 4%, 6%, 8% or 10% of your gross salary or wages (i.e. before tax) and the amount will be deducted from your pay.
 If you don’t let your employer know how much you want deducted, the rate will automatically be 3%.

 Your employer needs to make a contribution of at least 3% of your gross pay.
 They may choose to pay more.

 The contributions are paid to Inland Revenue and then transferred to your KiwiSaver scheme provider.
 When you first become a KiwiSaver member this transfer won’t happen until after you have been a member for two months.

 If you are automatically enrolled when you start a new job, you can choose to opt out between week 2 and 8.
 To do this, send a New employee opt out request form (KS10) to Inland Revenue.
 Your employer will continue to make contribution deductions until they receive your notification of your opt out request from Inland Revenue .
 Inland Revenue will refund your contributions already deducted if you opt out.

 Circumstances change?
 You can suspend contributions

 It may be that changes in your life mean you need to suspend contributions for a while.
-KiwiSaver allows you to suspend your contributions for a minimum of 3 months and up to one year (or up to five years if you applied prior to 1 April 2019).
+KiwiSaver allows you to suspend your contributions for a minimum of 3 months and up to one year.
 You can apply for a savings suspension if you have been a member of KiwiSaver for at least 12 months.

 Self-employed or not working?